eslint/eslint/docs/rules/no-underscore-dangle.md

 -   `"allowAfterSuper": false` (default) disallows dangling underscores in members of the `super` object
 -   `"allowAfterThisConstructor": false` (default) disallows dangling underscores in members of the `this.constructor` object
 -   `"enforceInMethodNames": false` (default) allows dangling underscores in method names
--   `"allowFunctionParams": false` (default) disallows dangling underscores in first letter of function parameter name
+-   `"allowFunctionParams": false` (default) disallows dangling underscores in function parameter names

 ### allow